yaduvendrayadav/maybe-a-new-method-to-solve-ECDLP/README.md

 - Converts the linear system to dense matrices for solving using SageMath.
 - Checks congruences and verifies the solutions.
 - Searches for an additional parameter that satisfies a B-smooth condition.
-- Solves the main DLP and ECDLP problems using the index calculus method.
+- Solves the main discrete logarithm problem.

 ## Requirements